 Toyama – Shin-Takaoka – Kanazawa

 The Tsurugi train serves as the main connection between Toyama and Kanazawa.
 The service was first introduced in 1961 and included a sleeping car.
 After many line reformations, the Tsurugi uses 12-coach trains, 3 of which are not in use currently.
-1 of the 12 cars is Green Car (first class).
+1 of the 12 cars a Green Car (first class).

 Tokyo to Nagano